 So let’s say you wanted to approach your emotions differently.
 What would that look like?

 This is a question I hear a LOT (especially lately from my online therapy clients), and it’s a good one.
 In fact, it still gets clinicians and researchers across the disciplines of psychology, counseling, and human development into spirited and complex debate.

 For starters, it’s important to recognize that we have emotions for a reason.
 Just like hunger lets you know that you need to eat, or pain tells you that you’ve been injured, emotions give us important information about ourselves and our needs.

 Emotions happen faster than conscious thought, which means that they give us the ability to notice and respond to our environment quickly.
-They are also fundamental to human bonding: without emotions we cannot experience connection, empathy, love, or loyalty.
-We can’t create partnerships, families or communities, and we can’t even communicate coherently with ourselves.
+They are also fundamental to human bonding; without emotions, we cannot experience connection, empathy, love, or loyalty.
+Emotions help us create partnerships, families or communities, and without emotions, we can’t even communicate coherently with ourselves.